onurkanbakirci/react-native-companim/README.md

 }

  ```
- Code explanation:
+ Code explanation:<br/>
-    You can specify style of the button whatever you want.You can also specify :
+    You can specify style of the button whatever you want.You can also specify :<br/>
----from_deg value which is beginning degree of the animation
+- from_deg value which is beginning degree of the animation<br/>
----to_deg value which is last degree of the animation
+- to_deg value which is last degree of the animation<br/>
----delay value is waiting time before the animation
+- delay value is waiting time before the animation<br/>
----duration  value which is the complement time of the animation
+- duration  value which is the complement time of the animation<br/>
----type value can be take three value which is `infinite`,`comeback`,`shake`
+- type value can be take three value which is `infinite`,`comeback`,`shake`<br/>

 |   prop   |     #default     |